What is the nil rate band?

-How do you deal with the estate on the death of the second spouse or civil partner?
+How does an executor or personal representative deal with the estate on the death of the second spouse or civil partner?

-If the estate of the second spouse or civil partner to die is below the IHT NRB that applies when they die, there is no need to claim a transfer of the unused NRB of the first spouse or civil partner.
+If the estate of the second spouse or civil partner to die is below their own NRB that applies when they die, there is no need for the executor or personal representative to claim a transfer of the unused NRB of the first spouse or civil partner.

-If you need to transfer the unused proportion of the NRB of the first spouse or civil partner to die, because the second estate is greater than the NRB that applies on their death, the executor will need to take the following steps:
+If the executor or personal representative needs to claim to transfer the unused proportion of the NRB of the first spouse or civil partner to die, because the second estate is greater than the single NRB that applies on their death, they will need to take the following steps: